kgsnipes/access-control/Readme.md

-For proper configuration and setup information of the API explore the [cookbook](https://github.com/kgsnipes/access-control/wiki/Cookbook).
+For more info on configuration and setup information explore the [cookbook](https://github.com/kgsnipes/access-control/wiki/Cookbook).